nicholasdille/container-slides/160_gitlab_ci/140_merge_requests/exercise.md

 1. Create a new branch based on `main`
 1. Push a change to the new branch, e.g. small change to the `README.md` file
-1. Create a merge request into `main`
+1. Create a merge request from your new branch into `main`

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.

 ## Bonus task: Explore additional predefined variables

-On the branch of the merge request, add a job and run `printenv` to get a list of variables available to the pipeline.
-Check out additional variables specific to merge request pipelines.
-See also the [official documentation](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html#predefined-variables-for-merge-request-pipelines).
+See the [official documentation](https://docs.gitlab.com/ee/ci/variables/predefined_variables.html#predefined-variables-for-merge-request-pipelines) to learn about the predefined variables available for merge request pipelines.

 ## Task 3: Avoid repetition using rule templates

-In the first task we have implemented the same set of rules for multiple jobs.
+So far, we have implemented the same set of rules for multiple jobs.
 By combining rules with templates, this repetition can be avoided.

 1. Create an inline template called `.run-on-push-to-default` with the corresponding rule(s)
 1. Create a second inline template called `.run-on-push-and-mr` with the corresponding rule(s)